Avatar

 Reflection

-You can use Super::, because of UE’s reflection system.
+You can use Super:: due to Unreal Engine reflection system.

-Every class which is marked as UCLASS supports reflection, and has all advantages of it.
-So let’s find declaration of UCLASS:
+Every class marked as UCLASS supports reflection and all its advantages.
+Let’s find the declaration of UCLASS:

 #define DECLARE_CLASS( TClass, TSuperClass, TStaticFlags, TStaticCastFlags, TPackage, TRequiredAPI ) \